Labour Law

 Recordings

-Audio recordings of employer's or managers' verbal expressions — under Turkish law, a person recording their own conversation produces admissible evidence; however, secret third-party recordings are limited.
+Audio recordings of verbal statements made by the employer or managers — under Turkish law, a person who records their own conversation produces admissible evidence; however, secret recordings of third-party conversations are restricted.

-Court may request mobbing assessment report from court experts or psychiatry specialists.
+The court may request a mobbing assessment report from court-appointed experts or psychiatry specialists.

-Employer has obligation to protect employee's personal rights.
-Against mobbing claims:
+The employer has a legal obligation to protect employees' personal rights.
+In response to mobbing claims:

 1. Preventive Measures